 - 1. Protect the safety and welfare of our employees, and that of other workers and members of the public who could be affected by hazards originating from our work or work sites. - 2.
 Comply with applicable legislation and meet the highest level of industry standards. - 3.
-Make our employees aware of their rights and duties under the applicable government regulations. - 4.
-Ensure that worker do not participate or be subjected to workplace violence or harassment. - 5.
-Consult and cooperate with its joint worksite health and safety committees/representatives. - 6.
+Make our employees aware of their rights and duties under the OHS Act, Regulations and Code. - 4.
+Ensure that workers do not participate or be subjected to workplace violence or harassment. - 5.
+Consult and cooperate with joint worksite health and safety committees/representatives. - 6.
 Ensure that workers are adequately trained in matters necessary to protect their health & safety.